TIBCOSoftware/js-docker/README.md

 docker-compose
 - `.env` - sample file with environment variables for docker-compose
 - `README.md` - this document
 - `resources\` - directory where you put your JasperReports Server zip file or other files you want to copy to the container
   - `README.md` - short description of `resources` structure
 - `scripts\`
   - `entrypoint.sh` - sample runtime configuration for starting and running JasperReports Server from the shell
 - `kubernetes` - directory of JasperReports Server Kubernetes configuration [https://github.com/TIBCOSoftware/js-docker/kubernetes](https://github.com/TIBCOSoftware/js-docker/kubernetes)

 ## Get the JasperReports Server WAR file installer

-Download the JasperReports Server WAR File installer zip archive from the TIBCO eDelivery or build it from a bundled installer [Jaspersoft WAR File Installer builder](buildWARFileInstaller)
+Download the JasperReports Server WAR File installer zip archive from the TIBCO eDelivery site or build it from a bundled installer [Jaspersoft WAR File Installer builder](buildWARFileInstaller)

 Copy the installer zip file to the `resources` directory in the repository structure.